James Autry

+Life and murders

 Autry, a native of Amarillo, was one of six children of James Autry Sr. and Shirley Stucca.
 His parents divorced when he was a child and he claimed his father beat him on a regular basis.
 Autry had been getting in trouble with the law since age 13, when he was sent to a juvenile reform school in Gatesville for shoplifting and running away from home.
 He obtained his high school diploma while there and was released after his 18th birthday in September 1972.
 Three months later, Autry walked into a Jefferson Country truck stop while drunk, a gun in hand.
 An employee at the truck stop disarmed him and he was arrested and convicted of assault with intent to rob.
 Autry began serving a three year sentence the following March but was only incarcerated for six months.
 After release, he obtained a job as a maintenance worker at an Amarillo racketball club.
 One night in December 1973, Autry got drunk and broke into the club while it was closed.
 He was arrested for burglary, convicted, and sentenced to eight years in prison but obtained an early release for good behavior.
 Autry moved to Port Arthur in March 1980 and got a job as a maintenance worker at a propane plant.

 On the evening of April 20, Autry walked into a Sak-N-Pak convenience store in Port Arthur and tried to shoplift a six pack of beer.
 The store clerk, 43 year old Shirley Drouet, confronted him and demanded he pay for the item.
 Autry instead pulled out a .38 pistol and shot her in the forehead.
 He left the store but came back a short time later to discover two customers, Joseph Broussard, a 43 year old former Catholic priest, and Anthanasios Svarnas, a 30 year old Greek merchant seaman, examining Drouet's body, so he decided to kill them both as potential witnesses.